 Eat them raw as a salad, add as a topping to a dish, or cook them.
-I like to add them as a topping to my rice/bean burritos as well as soups.
-Some people prefer to lightly cook the bean/grain sprouts.
+I like to add them as a topping to rice & bean burritos as well as soups.
+Some people prefer to lightly cook the bean sprouts.
 For example, mung beans are often sprouted then cooked.
 Some of the nutrients will be lost by cooking; however, more vitamin content is retained versus straight cooking without sprouting.

-We prefer to use a mix of seeds - a mixture of alfalfa, arugula, radish, clover, and mung.
-This mix is great for tortilla and soups.
+Grow a mixture of different seeds - alfalfa, broccoli, radish, clover, and mung is nice.
+This mix is great by itself, in tortillas, and soups.
 The addition of radish spices the mix up.

-We suggest having 2 bags or a backup so another batch can be started once the first batch has germinated.
+We suggest having 2 bags (one as a backup container) so a new batch can be started once the first batch has germinated.
 The best place to store the batch in the absence of a refrigerator (i.e. while hiking) is in the hemp bag.
 Make sure to keep it moist so it does not dry out.

 Trails such as the AT are located close enough to civilization that you can get some packaged convenience foods.
 However, there are not many convenient choices for getting fresh food.
 Sprouting is a sensible way to supplement your food supply.
 Growing your own food, in addition to having a majority of your food items pre-packed, means less time grocery shopping in town and more time resting up for the trail.
 Follow the steps above for successfully sprouting while on the trail.